socalledsound/nu-scripts/week1/03-I-heart-react/w1-v-19-composing with COMPONENTS.md

 [SC]

-square
-circle
-circle
+Heart diagram

 [VO]
 But back to our heart, which we can make in a similar way, by coding some small pieces, and then combining them.

+[SC]

+square = () => square div
+circle = () => circlular div

 We'll need to write two functions.
 A square, and a circle, which we can use twice.

 [SC]

-Heart
+    Heart = () => {
+        return (
             Circle
             Circle
             Square
             HeartMessage
+        )
+    }

 [VO]
-And, then we'll also write a Heart function, which will combine these shapes and also display the HeartMessage function that we've already written.
+And, then we'll also write a Heart function, which will combine these shapes and also display the HeartMessage that we've already written.

 [SC]
 HEART SHAPE WITH CIRCLES AND SQUARE